A Guide to New SAP Assessments for UK Landlords

 In the medium-to-long term, these changes could lead to higher rents or property asking prices for homes with EPC band C and above, while the rest of the market catches up.
 This potential impact underscores the importance of understanding and complying with the new regulations for landlords.

-7. Training Opportunities for Energy Assessors
+7. Training Opportunities for SAP assessment

 Elmhurst Energy offers domestic and non-domestic energy assessor training, which can be beneficial for landlords seeking to better understand the new regulations and their implications.